quictls/quictls/test/README.md

                    TESTS="alltests -xxx".

 Also, all tokens except for "alltests" may have wildcards, such as *.
-(on Unix and Windows, BSD style wildcards are supported, while on VMS, it's VMS style wildcards)
+On Unix and Windows, BSD-style wildcards are supported.

 ### Examples